botcheek/gamesense/README.md

 Learning purposes of course.
 Also because I felt like leaking it for my own personal gain.
 Go ahead and paste from it, I'm sure it will make your cheat 10x better.

-# THIS SOURCE IS FROM THE LATEST GAMESENSE BETA UPDATE.
+# THIS SOURCE IS FROM THE 2024 JANUARY GAMESENSE BETA UPDATE.
 I WILL NOT UPDATE IT AGAIN.